GiannfrancoC340/EncourageApp/README.md

 * User can reset their password if they forgot it.
 * Once logged in, the user can see a welcome message and a list of categories.
 * User can scroll through the categories until the bottom.
-* There will be a tab bar controller to see the home page, mood tracker page, and profile page.
+* There will be a tab bar controller to see the home screen, profile screen, and settings screen.
 * When clicking on each category, there will be a section to generate a message via button.
 * There will also be a section at the bottom to display that message.
 * The user can rate it with a thumbs up or thumbs down.